Pride in Hull: History

 The 2020 and 2021 events were cancelled due to the COVID-19 pandemic and replaced with online events.

+The 2024 event shined a spotlight on the trans community and featured Louise and DJ Stephanie Hirst.

 UK Pride and UK City of Culture 2017

 Pride in Hull 2017 was named as the inaugural 'UK Pride' - a nationwide initiative to highlight one LGBT Pride event taking place in the country each year.
 This coincided with the city being named Hull UK City of Culture 2017.

 Pride in Hull formed part of a week of activity to mark 'LGBT 50', the 50th anniversary of the Sexual Offences Act 1967, which brought about the partial decriminalisation of homosexuality in the UK.
 Other events that included I Feel Love, a live concert broadcast on BBC Radio 2, the Yorkshire premier of God's Own Country and The House of King and Queens, a photography exhibition focussing on LGBT life in Hull's twin city of Freetown, Sierra Leone.

 Audience research by Arts Council England and the University of Hull found that LGBT50 was highly rated, scoring particularly highly in the category 'it is important that it is happening here'.